Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Evaluation

 \paragraph{Experiment Setup.} We used a single HP Vertica 7.2.3~\cite{vertica} node containing 300 million records including trips, rider and driver information and other associated data stored across 8 tables.
 We submitted the queries locally and ran queries sequentially to avoid any effects from network latency and concurrent workloads.

 To establish a baseline we ran each original query 10 times and recorded the average after dropping the lowest and highest times to control for outliers.
-For every mechanism, we used \system to transform each of the mechanism's supported queries into an intrinsically private query.
-We executed each intrinsically private query 10 times and recorded the average execution time, again dropping the fastest and slowest times.
-We calculate the overhead for each query by comparing the average runtime of the intrinsically private query against its baseline.\footnote{Transformation time is negligible and therefore not included in the overhead calculation.
-The transformation time averages a few milliseconds, compared with an average query execution time of 1.5 seconds.}
+Then, we ran each \system mechanism 10 times and recorded the average execution time, again dropping the fastest and slowest times.
+We calculate the overhead for each query by comparing the average runtime of the original query and the \system mechanism.